ufomiko/shipwire-int/README.md

 # README

 This is an implementation of Inventory Allocator as a lightweight HTTP server, and Data Source as a sample HTTP client.
-Stream is expected as an http request.
+Stream is expected as an HTTP request.
 Single stream can contain multiple orders.
 The required output will be shown in the console standard out of the Inventory Allocator

 ### 3-rd Party Libraries used